dxw/playbook/src/user-research/writing-and-using-discussion-guides.md

 This part describes anything the researchers need to have or do, to prepare for the session.
-It references things like the information sheet to send to participants, describes how to set up the prototype you’ll be testing, and references the [notes template](https://drive.google.com/drive/folders/1MAUax08jwwqNd1BWfH-gixSbltY2qE-m) observers should use.
+It references things like the information sheet to send to participants, describes how to set up a prototype we’re be testing, and references the [notes template](https://drive.google.com/drive/folders/1MAUax08jwwqNd1BWfH-gixSbltY2qE-m) observers should use.

 ### Welcome

-This part sets out the things we'll tell the participants, so they know what’s going on and feel ready.
+This part sets out the things we’ll tell the participants, so they know what’s going on and feel ready.
 We often write this out word for word, so we have something to fall back on when we’re tired, or get interrupted or distracted.